stride3d/stride-docs/en/contributors/website/deployment-azure.md

     on:
     #  push:
     #    branches:
-    #      - staging-next
+    #      - staging
         workflow_dispatch:
     ```
 1. Open the `stride-website-staging-azure.yml` workflow and update it with the properties from the previous step.
 Save your changes.
 1. This workflow may also need to be added to the production branch master if it is not already there.
-1. Execute the workflow stride-website-staging-azure.yml.
-Ensure you select the correct branch staging-next and click **Run workflow**.
+1. Execute the workflow `stride-website-staging-azure.yml`.
+Ensure you select the correct branch `staging` and click **Run workflow**.
 This action will deploy the website to the Azure Web App.